Larry Sng: Political career

 In the 2018 general election (GE14), Sng had contested as an Independent candidate and elected the MP for the Julau federal constituency by 10,105 of the 18,279 votes cast.
 He defeated Joseph Salang Gandum the four-term incumbent and PRS deputy president.
 He joined the PKR which is part of new Pakatan Harapan (PH) ruling coalition shortly after his victory in the election.
 He was picked during the PH's rules as chairman of the Malaysian Pepper Board (MPB) under the federal Ministry of Plantation Industries and Commodities from May 2018 to April 2020.

-Following the collapse of PH in the February 2020 Malaysian political crisis also dubbed as 'Sheraton Move', Sng was then appointed as the Sarawak chief of PKR left vacant by incumbent Baru Bian who had turn to be independent and joined Parti Sarawak Bersatu (PSB).
+Following the collapse of PH in the February 2020 Malaysian political crisis also dubbed as 'Sheraton Move', Sng was then appointed as the Sarawak chief of PKR left vacant by incumbent Baru Bian who had turned to be independent and joined Parti Sarawak Bersatu (PSB).
 He announced on 21 December he was stepping down from the post only to retract it after persuasion including by Anwar Ibrahim later.
 Somehow in February 2021 he eventually quit PKR to revert to be an independent MP but supports the new Prime Minister Muhyiddin Yassin and his led Perikatan Nasional (PN) administration.
 Sng explained that he just wanted a stable government and continued backing UMNO's Ismail Sabri Yaakob as the new PN's Prime Minister following the resignation of Muhyiddin as the PN chairman on 16 August.
 Sng has been appointed as the new chairman of Malaysian Palm Oil Council (MPOC), a GLC to promote the market expansion of Malaysian palm oil and its products with effect from 1 October.

 Together with Steven Choong, he announced the formation of Parti Bangsa Malaysia (PBM) on 19 November 2021.

+Sng was appointed as the chairman of the Malaysian Timber Industry Board on 5 May 2023.

 Controversies

 2018 Parti Keadilan Rakyat (PKR) party elections

-During PKR party elections in 2018, Anwar Ibrahim who has secured the presidency uncontested, hesitated to work with his elected deputy president and preferred on having his own line-up at the national level which led to a bitter contest of 2 divisive camps: Team Azmin Ali against Team Rafizi Ramli whereby Anwar supported the latter in the party polls.
+During PKR party elections in 2018, Anwar Ibrahim who has secured the presidency uncontested, hesitated to work with his elected deputy president and preferred on having his own line-up at the national level which led to a bitter contest of two divisive camps: Team Azmin Ali against Team Rafizi Ramli whereby Anwar supported the latter in the party polls.
 Sarawak PKR was affected too and the division reached its peak when the pro-Team Rafizi Julau PKR division headed by Sng suddenly gained a suspiciously high number of new members from 603 to 13,000 on 26 June.
 PKR president's support for Julau was obvious when PKR headquarters never took action against the Julau PKR division then.

-Insulting critic over Twitter

-Following the tweets made by Parti Aspirasi Sains Malaysia president Kenneth Chai several political controversies, including Sng's termination from the Malaysian Pepper Board, Sng swiftly responded to the list by tweeting “burn in hell".
-Sng deleted his reply and subsequently deactivated his Twitter account.
-However, a Twitter user was quick to remind the politician that they had screenshots of the interaction.